What is 15 seconds of fame worth?

 - Some fans have received a lifetime ban from the field and team, but this is not as prevalent as many believe.
 Despite technological advances, teams understand how difficult this is to police.

 Ballparks consider the initial run on the field as trespassing.
 While the above cases are all different, a fan that runs on the field and is compliant with officers/staff when caught will be immediately removed from the stadium and released on bond pending a court appearance.
 Every Major League Baseball stadium is equipped with a holding cell, and some ballparks have multiple holding cells.

 Basically, don't run on to a professional baseball field...it doesn't pay.

-Don't forget, if you ever have any baseball bat related questions, reach out to our friendly Bat Experts at 866-321-2287, email at firstname.lastname@example.org, or you can click here to live chat.
+Don't forget, if you ever have any baseball bat related questions, reach out to our friendly Bat Experts at 866-321-2287, email at firstname.lastname@example.org, or you live chat on our website!
 Remember, we'll be here for you from click to hit!